benjaminfoo/Architect/docs/index.md

 Make a backup of your saved games - there is no new save required.
 There are no DLCs required to use this mod.

+If you enjoy this mod send me your screenshots or maybe [buy me a cup of coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PMULUFGTQFAJA&source=url)!

 ##### Thanks to [Warhorse Studios](https://warhorsestudios.cz) for developing and realizing this beautiful game and the modding sdk!

 <br>